nutanix-cloud-native/opendocs/docs/ccm/latest/custom_labeling.md

-# Custom labeling
+# Custom Labeling

 Enabling the Nutanix CCM custom labeling feature will add additional labels to the Kubernetes nodes.
-See [Nutanix CCM configuration](./ccm_configuration.md) for more information on how to configure CCM to enable custom labeling.
+See [Nutanix CCM Configuration](./ccm_configuration.md) for more information on how to configure CCM to enable custom labeling.

-Following labels will be added:
+The following labels will be added:

 |Label                         |Description                                                      |
 |------------------------------|-----------------------------------------------------------------|